 These pieces may not sound overly appetizing to some people, but the great thing is that you can try them out here for a cheap price!
 For between ¥30 and ¥100, you get two pieces of horumon.
 Japanese people love to eat horumon while drinking, so why not give it a try?

-For just ¥400, you can order this side of slow-cooked beef tendon in citrus ponzu sauce.
-It has a wonderful beef flavor that is accented by the refreshing taste of citrus from the ponzu.
+For just ¥400, you can order this hearty side of slow-cooked beef innards and root vegetables.
+It has a wonderful beef flavor and each bite is beautifully tender.
+It's the perfect dish to warm yourself up with in the wintertime!

 Try 'Hoppy' with your meal, a super-Japanese drink that is perfect for yakiniku